-Sports-related credit cards have long let college fans tout their loyalties to their beloved Sooners, Buckeyes, Trojans or Ducks.
-Now, plastic for the sports nut has gone pro, just in time for the kickoff of the National Football League season.
+Credit cards for the sports nut have gone pro, just in time for the kickoff of the National Football League season.

 Bank of America has teamed up with the NFL, signing a three-year deal to be the “official bank” for America’s No. 1 sport.
 The deal, announced in August, expands an existing agreement that included team-branded credit cards, adding debit cards and checks designed for the die-hard fan.
 The full line of products, including checks, debit cards and credit cards bearing the NFL logo, will be available in November 2007.